nginxinc/nginx-gateway-fabric/site/content/installation/installing-ngf/helm.md

 {{< important >}} NGINX Plus users that are upgrading from version 1.4.0 to 1.5.0 need to install an NGINX Plus JWT Secret before upgrading.
 Follow the steps in the [Before you begin](#before-you-begin) section to create the Secret.
 If you use a different name than the default `nplus-license` name, specify the Secret name by setting `--set nginx.usage.secretName=<secret-name>` when running `helm upgrade`. {{</ important >}}

+There are two possible ways to upgrade NGINX Gateway Fabric.
+You can either upgrade from the OCI registry, or download the chart and upgrade from the source.

 #### Upgrade from the OCI registry